ChrisDenton/minwinsdk/Readme.md

 # Minimal Windows 10 SDK

 Installs only the necessary Windows 10 `.lib` files to save you having to download the full Visual Studio package.
+You can either download the [zip file](https://github.com/ChrisDenton/minwinsdk/releases/download/0.0.1/Minimal.Windows.SDK.zip) or the [installer](https://github.com/ChrisDenton/minwinsdk/releases/download/0.0.1/minwinsdk.exe).

 ## How to Install